Skip to main content

 Manually configure fault tolerance for an Anyscale service

 This section covers manually provisioning a Redis-compatible cluster and configuring fault tolerance at the service level.
-You must follow these instructions to use head node fault tolerance with Anyscale cloud resources deployed on Kubernetes.
+Use this approach to override the cloud-level configuration for a specific service or to enable fault tolerance without setting a cloud-level endpoint.

-Anyscale recommends configuring head node fault tolerance at the cloud level for clouds deployed with the VM stack.
+Anyscale recommends configuring head node fault tolerance at the cloud level.
 See Enable head node fault tolerance for an Anyscale cloud.

 Cloud-level configuration shares a single Redis cluster across all services in your Anyscale cloud, which is sufficient for most use cases.
-Only use per-service configuration if you need dedicated Redis clusters for specific services.
+Use per-service configuration only when you need a dedicated Redis cluster for a specific service.

 Requirements